kodefreez/LMStudioPromptEnhancer/README.md

 The node constructs a detailed request for your local language model based on your inputs.
 The primary instruction is determined by the `blend_mode`, which tells the AI how to combine `Theme A` and `Theme B`.
 It then layers in details from the Mood Matrix, Chaos slider, and other settings.
 The final prompt structure (paragraph vs. tags) is determined by the `target_model`.

+## Configuration

+-   **LM Studio Endpoint:** The node defaults to `http://localhost:1234/v1/chat/completions`.
+If your LM Studio server is running on a different address or port, you can change this field.
+-   **Model Discovery & Refresh:** The node attempts to automatically discover available models from LM Studio when the workflow is loaded.
+If you load a new model in LM Studio while ComfyUI is running, you can use the `refresh_models` button on the node to update the `model_identifier` dropdown without needing to restart ComfyUI.

+The node constructs a detailed request for your local language model based on your inputs.
+The primary instruction is determined by the `blend_mode`, which tells the AI how to combine `Theme A` and `Theme B`.
+It then layers in details from the Mood Matrix, Chaos slider, and other settings.
+The final prompt structure (paragraph vs. tags) is determined by the `target_model`.

 ## Testing

 This project uses Python's built-in `unittest` framework.
 Tests are located in the `tests/` directory.